We value your privacy

 Like locking a sealed envelope in a public vault.

-When the raffle ends, every ticket is uploaded to IPFS and its fingerprint is recorded on Arbitrum.
-From this moment on, no one — including us — can add, remove, or edit tickets.
+When the sweepstakes ends, every entry is uploaded to IPFS and its fingerprint is recorded on Arbitrum.
+From this moment on, no one — including us — can add, remove, or edit entries.

 2. 2